electrikmilk/scpleditor-accounts-files/api-reference/token.md

 **Get Authentication Token**
 ----
-Send 'key' supplied by '?login_key=' from the accounts backend.
-Will return the actual token created when the user logged in or signed up that can be used to make requests to the REST API.
+Send a key given from the accounts backend.
+Will return the actual token created when the user logged in or signed up that can be used to make requests to the Files REST API.

 * **URL**